Big Data Sets are available since BellaDati 2.9

 After import, users can open the data sample page to see a randomly selected part of the data.

-Objects (columns) can be created automatically during the import or they can be defined on the data model page.
-When adding a new object, users can specify its name, data type, indexation and whether they can contain empty values or not.
+Objects (columns) can be created automatically during the import, or they can be defined on the data model page.
+When adding a new object, users can specify its name, data type, indexation, and whether it can contain empty values or not.
 Please note that GEO point, GEO JSON, long text, boolean and numeric cannot be indexed.

-Cube is a data table which contains aggregated data from the big data set.
+Cube is a data table that contains aggregated data from the big data set.
 Users can define the aggregation and also limit the data by applying filters.
-Data from the cube can be then imported to a data set.
-Each big data set can have more than one cube and each cube can have different settings.
+Data from the cube can then be imported to a data set.
+Each big data set can have more than one cube, and each cube can have different settings.

 To create a cube, users need to follow these steps:

 - Fill-in the name and optionally the description.